 If this means you need to skip your pill break or placebo run, you might not have your next period.
 This is completely safe.

-If you have intercourse without a condom in the five to seven days prior to the missed pill, you might want to consider using emergency contraception as an extra precaution, but consult your doctor first if possible.
+If you had intercourse without a condom in the five to seven days prior to the missed pill, you might want to consider using emergency contraception as an extra precaution, but consult your doctor first if possible.

 When to start birth control pills is another one of our most commonly asked questions.
 After you get the prescription and pills, what’s next?